 With the passing of three adoptees by suicide in just three weeks, I decided this list is much needed for adoptees and adoptive parents.
 Adoption trauma is a topic that we need to start taking seriously.
 Adoptees are four times more like to attempt suicide than non-adoptees, yet adoptees rarely receive the mental health therapy they need.
 Many adoptees are suffering in silence unable to break away from depression and anxiety because the trauma was never validated nor was therapy made available.

-If you are unable to see a therapist or would like to better understand adoption trauma personally or for your child, I have complied a list of books for you to gain a thorough understanding of adoption trauma.
+If you are unable to see a therapist or would like to better understand adoption trauma personally or for your child, I have compiled a list of adoption trauma books for you to gain a thorough understanding of adoption trauma.

-Below I selected a list of therapist that are active in the adoptee community and specialize in adoption trauma.
+Below I selected a list of therapists that are active in the adoptee community and specialize in adoption trauma.
 Those labeled with an asterisk * are adoptees.

 EMDR (Eye Movement Desensitization and Reprocessing) is an integrative therapy that is effective in helping people get “un-stuck.”
 EMDR therapy is proven to be the most rapid and effective psychological treatment for PTSD (Post Traumatic Stress Disorder) and is fast becoming the treatment of choice for anxiety, depression and many other symptoms.

 “While my experience as an adoptee informs my work it doesn’t define it.
 Each person has a unique adoption story and our work will be collaborative in nature.
 My work with clients reveals that many adopted children have similar anxieties and many adults who were adopted share common themes in their relationships.
 I strive to provide education and awareness and tailored interventions so that this generation of adoptees can connect the dots of their story and have an integrated and well-balanced life.